 Independent Testing

 In the UK, all fire door designs should be tested to BS 476 Part 22, or the European equivalent BS EN 1634 Part 1, to represent how they will perform in a fire.
-This primary test should be undertaken at a UKAS approved test house where there are qualified experienced test engineers.
+This primary test is a key aspect of fire door certification which should be undertaken at a UKAS approved test house with qualified experienced test engineers.
 A primary test report is then produced which details the results of fire door testing and outlines what was tested and what was achieved.

 Smoke Leakage Test to BS EN 1634-2: 2004

 As an additional assurance, alongside that of primary test data, smoke leakage testing in accordance with BS EN 1634-2 ensures full compliance with both fire and smoke certification.
-The smoke leakage tests should be carried out at an independent, nationally accredited laboratory.
+This fire door accreditation test should be carried out at an independent, nationally accredited laboratory.
 Typically, UKAS (United Kingdom Accreditation Service) accredited.

 Dual Certification